Office of Admissions-Campus Recruitment

 Queen Lili‘uokalani Center for Student Services 013

-The KOKUA Program provides academic access services to students with documented physical and/or mental disabilities, e.g., health disabilities, hearing impairments, learning disabilities, mobility restrictions, psychological disabilities, visual impairments, etc. Services include academic advising, campus intervention, disability access counseling, early registration, faculty liaison, note-taking, sign language interpreting, technology access, testing accommodations, transcription, etc. Accessible on-campus transportation and tutoring may be available.
-Students with disabilities who may require such services are strongly encouraged to contact KOKUA as far in advance as possible to ensure better campus access.
+The KOKUA Program provides disability access services to UH Manoa students with documented physical and/or mental disabilities, e.g., health disabilities, hearing impairments, learning disabilities, mobility restrictions, psychological disabilities, visual impairments, etc. Services include alternate media, campus intervention, disability access counseling, early registration, faculty liaison, note-taking, sign language interpreting, technology access, testing accommodations, etc. Accessible on-campus transportation may be available.
+Students with disabilities who may require disability access services are strongly encouraged to contact KOKUA of their needs as far in advance as possible to ensure better campus access.

-Kua‘ana Student Services (Kua‘ana) reflects the belief that higher education is a major factor in ensuring a better future for Hawaiians as individuals and as a people.
+Kua‘ana Native Hawaiian Student Development Services (Kua‘ana) reflects the belief that higher education is a major factor in ensuring a better future for Hawaiians as individuals and as a people.
 Kua‘ana focuses on encouraging and facilitating the entry of Hawaiian students into UH Manoa and supports them in fulfilling their academic expectations through the development of new programs and the use of existing resources.
-Kua‘ana services include peer support, an annual financial aid fair, a comprehensive community service program designed especially for Hawaiian students to interact with programs, projects and issues in the Hawaiian community, and access to tuition waivers and other scholarship programs.
+Kua‘ana services include scholarship awards, peer support, the Annual Hapai Pu Financial Aid Fair, a comprehensive community service program designed especially for Hawaiian students to interact with programs, projects and issues in the Hawaiian community, access to scholarship opportunities, and support for all Native Hawaiian students in STEM-related programs.

 Office of Multicultural Student Services